LionelR/pg_dependences/README.md

   -v, --verbose        Verbose mode.
 Only relevant with --table option -t, --table TEXT     Generate a detailled cascading graph of all objects
+                       related to this table or view -o, --output TEXT    Directory where to put the resulting PDF file.
+Default to home directory
-                       related to this table or view --help               Show this message and exit.
+  --help               Show this message and exit.
 ```